shanelong04/shanelong04/README.md

 </p>

 - ✍ I'm currently working as a final student at [HUST](https://en.hust.edu.vn/).
-- ✍ I'm curious about everything novel, especially in amazing development of AI and its applications
+- ✍ I'm curious about everything novel, especially in amazing advancement of AI and its applications

 <br />